Summer Academies

 Registration Fee: $500

 Students spend the week working in teams conducting authentic laboratory experiments aligned with in-the-field studies, and hearing from keynote speakers.
-All activities contribute to information used to create a public service announcement to be shared with a panel of industry representatives.
+A special focus is on leading edge green technologies in use in the region.
+All activities contribute to information used to create a team project to be shared with a panel of industry representatives.
 Aspects of Environmental Engineering are emphasized throughout.

 If space is available, students from other school districts may be accepted into each of the academies with appropriate registration fees applied.

-GIRLS WHO DESIGN+CONSTRUCT with Solar Power & Renewable Resources
+GIRLS WHO DESIGN+BUILD with Solar Power & Renewable Resources

 Location: Las Positas College